amplia-iiot/oda-docs/content/scenarios/updatesoftware/_index.md

 * rulesPath - path of the folder where rules will be installed (rules/)

+* rulesUtilsPath - path of the folder where auxiliary javascript files to  use with rules will be installed (jslib/)

 * backupPath - path of the folder where backups will be made (backup/)

 * deployPath - path of the folder where bundles will be deployed (deploy/)